JoshuaKGoldberg/throttle-debounce/README.md

 [![Build Status][ci-img]][ci] [![Mentioned in Awesome Micro npm Packages][awesome-img]][awesome]

+> This is a fork being used pending active pull requests against throttle-debounce.
+> Use the upstream repository if you don't need those specific features!

 Throttle and debounce functions.

 This module is the same as [jquery-throttle-debounce][jquery-throttle-debounce] ([with some differences](#differences-with-original-module)), but it’s transferred to ES Modules and CommonJS format.